rektide/arpm/README.md

 # arpm
 **Asynchronous Requests Per Minute**

-An async generator that fires at a given ticks/minute speed. **arpm**
+An [asynchronous iterator](https://github.com/tc39/proposal-async-iteration) that iterates at a given ticks/minute speed.

 `npm install arpm` will fetch this library/example.

 # Example

 `./arpm.js` is executable, and will count at a rate of 78/minute.
-That code is reproduced here:
+It's `main` code is reproduced here:

 ```
 var generate = require('most').generate